Insurance Coverage for TMS

 Dr. Stubbeman’s Office and Insurance

-Dr. Stubbeman is an In-Network provider of TMS for Blue Shield of California, Anthem Blue Cross, Magellan, Optum, MHN (HealthNet), Cigna and we are able to enter into Single Case Agreements (SCA) with Aetna.
+Dr. Stubbeman is an In-Network provider of TMS for Aetna, Blue Shield of California, Anthem Blue Cross, Magellan, Optum, MHN (HealthNet), Cigna and we are able to enter into Single Case Agreements (SCA) with Beacon.
 We are currently Out-of-Network and do not bill directly for all other insurance carriers.
 Our team will work with you to review the possibility of health insurance coverage.
 The first step is to call our office for an initial evaluation.
 During this appointment, Dr. Stubbeman can determine if you meet the criteria for insurance coverage or reimbursement.
 Most insurance companies partially reimburse this introductory appointment if you have Out-of-Network benefits.
 We are committed to helping you navigate the insurance claims process and maximizing the possibility of obtaining coverage for your treatment.

 Please note that in order to provide the optimal level of patient care, we have opted out of Medicare.
 This means that Medicare will not reimburse for any services rendered by Dr. Stubbeman.
 If you are a Medicare beneficiary and want to see Dr. Stubbeman, you will need to sign a private contract, agreeing not to submit any claims to Medicare.